Front Load vs. Top Load Washers: Which Is Better?

 Washer RPM Spin Speed Differences

 RPM is significant for extracting water for less drying time.

 Front load washers have a 1000-1300 RPM spin speed.
 Top load washers average about 700 RPM, while a hybrid washer averages about 850 RPM.

 You will notice a difference if you’re washing a full load of laundry.
 I often must dry my bed sheets, and my daughter's Taekwondo karate Gi uniform twice.

 When you add all this together, depending on where you live, there are significant savings between a front and a top load washer in water, electricity, and less drying time.

-Especially when you consider a front load is 4.5-5 cubic foot and a top-load is far less at 2.7 cubic feet.
+Especially when you consider a front load washer has a 4.5-5 cubic feet capacity and a top load washer has far less at 2.7 cubic feet.

-Top loads have the advantage of not bending like a front load washer.
+With a top load washer, you have the advantage of not having to bend down like you would with a front load washer.

-Top loads still are better on your back than a front-load even with the pedestals.
+Top load washers still are better on your back than a front load, even with the pedestals.